r-universe-org/help/README.md

 ## How does r-universe analyze system dependencies (C/C++)

-We use the maketools package:
+After the package has been installed, we use maketools to show external libraries that the package links to:

 ```r
 maketools::package_sysdeps("sf")